johannestang/shinyproxy-lb/README.md

 - Load balancer support when using SAML authentication.
 - Support for specifying max SAML token age.
-- Support for mounting PersistentVolumeClaims, Secrets and ConfigMaps on Kubernetes.
 - Support for adding a label with the spec id to Pods deployed on Kubernetes.

+This repository previously also added support for mounting PersistentVolumeClaims, Secrets and ConfigMaps on Kubernetes.
+As of ShinyProxy 2.4.0 this is now supported using `kubernetes-pod-patches`, see
+[here](https://shinyproxy.io/documentation/configuration/#apps) for details.
+The 2.3.0 release in this repository still contains the original patch.

 ## Load balancer support